-Serving House Journal endeavors to publish fiction, nonfiction (CNF,
+Serving House Journal endeavors to publish works in the literary and

 Our mission is to play an international role in fostering and preserving the best